 Exercise: Deploying to GitHub Pages

-This week, you’ll be taking the recommendation system you built in Week Nine and deploying it to GitHub Pages so that others can access and interact with it on the web.
-This process will introduce you to version control with Git, web hosting, and the development workflow that many programmers and digital humanists use for sharing their work online.
+This week, you’ll be either building a new version of the recommendation system, or upgrading your previous attempt developed in Week Nine.
+Instead of keeping it in Claude Artifacts, we’re going to use the newly-launched Claude Code web interface to deploy it to GitHub Pages so that others can access and interact with it on the web directly.
+This process will introduce you to version control with Git, web hosting, and the development workflow that many programmers and scholars use for sharing their work online.
 This will set up our tools for the next stage so you have a chance to get familiar with the interfaces before we try something more complex.

 Setting Up Your Development Environment